Tetris 99: Development

 Tetris 99 was announced during a Nintendo Direct presentation on February 13, 2019, and made available later that day.
 It is available for free exclusively to players who have subscribed to the Nintendo Switch Online service.
 Nintendo released a physical version of the game in Japan on August 9, 2019, in North America on September 6, 2019, and in Europe on September 20, 2019.
 The physical edition includes the Big Block DLC content and a 12-month Nintendo Switch Online voucher.

+Promotional use

+The game periodically features special "Maximus Cup" events; where players with the top number of wins over a weekend play period would win rewards within the My Nintendo loyalty program.
+In addition, later events would be used to promote other Nintendo Switch and Nintendo Switch 2 games by offering exclusive themes consisting of new sound effects, background music, sprites and UI elements based on current releases.
+These would either be exclusively unlocked by participating in their respective events or could be purchased with in-game tickets earned by completing daily challenges.
+Below is a list of all of these special themes (all dates given are in Pacific Time):

 Reception

-Upon release, Tetris 99 received "generally favorable reviews" according to the review aggregator Metacritic.
-According to IGN Tetris 99 is a "wondrous pandemonium in a battle royale bottle" and that "the massive player count really ups the intensity."
-The Telegraph said the game is "fiercer than Fortnite" and "as exciting and cutthroat as any video game deathmatch."
+Upon release, Tetris 99 received "generally favorable reviews" according to the review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 92% of critics.
+According to IGN Tetris 99 is a "wondrous pandemonium in a battle royale bottle" and "the massive player count really ups the intensity."
+The Daily Telegraph said the game is "fiercer than Fortnite" and "as exciting and cutthroat as any video game deathmatch".

 During a financial results briefing, Nintendo president Shuntaro Furukawa reported that Tetris 99 had been played by over 2.8 million accounts as of April 2019.
 Furukawa also noted that the game has boosted "user engagement" with the Nintendo Switch.

 Alexey Pajitnov, the creator of the original Tetris, stated that he, "love[s] the game" and called it, "one of the best games of Tetris of the last year.
 I really like what was done."